My Go-To Crock Pot Pot Roast (Tender Every Time)

 More Delicious Pot Roast Recipes

-- This Crock Pot chuck roast with ginger ale adds a surprising touch of sweetness, making the beef incredibly tender.
+- If you love pot roast, you’ll love this Crock Pot chuck roast with ginger ale.
+It adds a surprising touch of sweetness, making the beef incredibly tender.

 Sounds so hearty and filling!
 Reminds me of a meal my mom used to make all the time when I was growing up.
 It was my dad’s favorite 🙂 XOXO